Current Global Studies Programs

 • Complete a study abroad application

 • Submit a $500 deposit for your chosen program(s).
-At the Long Island Campus, submit your non-refundable deposit to Lena Grasso in Room 3, O'Connor Hall, off the Student Hospitality Lounge.
-At the Brooklyn Campus, please submit your deposit with Karen Pane in Lorenzo Hall 1st floor.
+At the Long Island Campus, submit your non-refundable deposit to Lena Grasso in Room 220, Student Center, off the Student Hospitality Lounge.
+At the Brooklyn Campus, please submit your deposit at the Bursar's Office in Tuohy Hall.